How Plan Vs Actual Comparison Helps You Manage Your Business

 What is the difference between a plan and a reality?

-Simply stated, plan versus actual is the process of actively reviewing and adjusting financial predictions depending on real-world financial outcomes.
+Simply stated, plan versus actual is the process of actively evaluating and adjusting financial predictions depending on real-world financial outcomes.
 You’ll also be evaluating your activities throughout that time period in order to properly contextualize your findings.
 This is also known as variance analysis in accounting, which is simply another name for the same idea.

 It all comes down to comparing what really occurred to what you expected to happen.
 Your strategy, tactics, key statistics, and execution are all outlined in your plan.
 Keeping track of progress and outcomes allows you to see what really occurred.
 Dealing with the gap between plan and reality is as simple as directing your company with better, more direct management.